osm-search/Nominatim/docs/library/Result-Handling.md

 ### Sources

-Nominatim takes the result data from multiple souces.
-The `source_table` field in the result describes, from which source the result was retrived.
+Nominatim takes the result data from multiple sources.
+The `source_table` field in the result describes, from which source the result was retrieved.

 ::: nominatim.api.SourceTable
     options: